Shipping with this method takes 3-5 days

 Dosage and Usage

-- Missed dose: if you miss a dose, take it as soon as you remember on the same day.
-Take the next dose at the usual time the following day.
-Do not take extra tablets to make up a missed dose.
-If you vomit a dose, do not take an additional dose.
+If you miss a dose, take it as soon as you remember on the same day.
+Then take the next dose at your regular time the following day.
+Do not take extra tablets to make up for a missed dose.
+If you vomit after a dose, do not repeat the dose; resume the next scheduled dose.

 Side Effects and Safety